 Cartridge fuses come in a cylindrical shape and have contacts points at each end.
 They have a fuse link connected to the two ends and are rated for 240-volt circuits and protect the circuit from over-current.
 The Ferrule-type fuses are rated up to and including 60 amps.

-Cartridge fuses are cylindrical in shape and have the contact points at either end.
+Cartridge fuses are cylindrical and have the contact points at either end.
 These fuses are used in fuse panels and disconnects for amperages over 30 amps.

-Plug fuses can come in three types: standard, tamper-proof, and time-delay.
+- Testing Plug Fuses: Plug fuses can come in three types: standard, tamper-proof, and time-delay.
 The tamper-proof style is better known as Edison-based fuses that have special adapters that screw into the existing fuse holder.
-It has a smaller, plastic threaded sides that have different depths for each sized fuse.
+It has smaller, plastic threaded sides that have different depths for each sized fuse.
 This means that you cannot use a 30-amp fuse in a 15-amp base.
 The standard plug fuses could be interchanged at will.
 This exposed the home's wiring to over-sized protection for the undersized wiring.

 Blown Fuses Examined

 You've heard the term blown fuses, but what is this exactly?
 First, you need to know what fuses are and just exactly what they are designed to do.
 Your home's electrical wiring must be protected from short circuits and circuit overloads.
 A fuse incorporates a fuse link that has a specific amperage rating, usually 15, 20, or 30 amps.
 Without a fuse or circuit breaker with this specific rating, there would be nothing to protect the wiring, devices, or the operator running things like power tools.
 Just as the wiring is sized specifically for the load it can handle without breaking down and heating up, so works the fuse.
 This type of protection is in place to keep your home from having an electrical fire.